 If you have read my earlier blog on The Do’s and Don’ts on LinkedIn Invites, this is the follow up.
 If you don’t have time to read the original post, the premise was that using the default "I’d like to connect with you on LinkedIn" is dreadful and downright deplorable behavior.
 I know plenty of people that will immediately discard a LinkedIn invitation if it is not personalized.

-What I didn’t know at the time of the original post is that if you use mobile devices and the LinkedIn apps created by LinkedIn that you CANNOT customize the invitation to connect.
+What I didn’t know at the time of the original post is that if you use mobile devices and the LinkedIn apps created by LinkedIn, you CANNOT customize the invitation to connect.
 The default message of ‘I’d like to connect with you on LinkedIn’ is the only option.
 Even worse, the apps don’t warn you.
 When you invite a person to connect on any app, be it for iPad, iPhone, Android, once you hit the ‘Connect’ button the default greeting is used and sent instantly

 So, be warned that using the standard mobile apps is a disingenuous way to connect with other people on LinkedIn.
 Under no circumstances should you ever use the standard message.
 Always tell people how you know them; from a networking event, a LinkedIn group, a shared connection.
 Also tell them why you want to connect; what is in it for both of you.

 To me and many people that I know, it is downright rude not to connect on a personal level.
 So, the moral of the story is not to use mobile apps to invite people to connect on LinkedIn.